🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 When communication lacks clarity:

-outputs feel inconsistent
+Outputs feel inconsistent

-time is wasted
+Time is wasted

-frustration increases
+Frustration increases

-Users often blame the tool.
+Users blame the tool.

-In reality, the breakdown occurred at instruction.
+The breakdown occurred at instruction.

 Long-Term Benefits of Intent-First Communication